Former Adobe exec's start-up seeks to improve the mammogram experience

-SAN FRANCISCO Former Adobe Chief Medical Officer Melissa Dyrdahl hopes to bring a spa-like feel to the experience of breast cancer screenings.
+SAN FRANCISCO Former Adobe Chief Marketing Officer Melissa Dyrdahl hopes to bring a spa-like feel to the experience of breast cancer screenings.

 Her start-up, Ella Health, has opened seven mammogram centers across the United States, in places ranging from Toms River, New Jersey to San Francisco.
 Ella's pitch: to improve the often nerve-wracking process so women will not skip their annual mammogram.